-Until the 1960s it was widely believed by anthropologists that cultures would just chose from the spectrum randomly.
+Until the 1960s it was widely believed by anthropologists that cultures would just choose from the spectrum randomly.

-But in 1969, two Berkeley researches, Paul Kay and Brent Berlin, published a book challenging that assumption.
+But in 1969, two Berkeley professors, Paul Kay and Brent Berlin published a book challenging that assumption.

 They had asked 20 people who spoke different languages to look at 360 color chips and categorize each of them by their basic color term.
 They found hints of a universal pattern: If a language had six basic color words, they were always for black (or dark), white (or light), red, green, yellow and blue.
 If it had four terms, they were for black, white, red and then either green or yellow.
 If it had only three, they were always for black, white and red.

 It suggested that as languages develop, they create color names in a certain order.
 First black and white, then red, then green and yellow, then blue, the others like brown, purple, pink, orange and gray.
 This theory was revolutionary.